Stakeholder Engagement Process

 For the needs phase of the annual 10-Year Assessment, we schedule a meeting with stakeholders to summarize how the results of analysis may be impacting existing needs or creating new needs.
 Meeting notices and documentation can be found on the economic planning webpage.
 Stakeholders are invited to participate and discuss potential needs, including those driven by public policy requirements.
 If needs can be shown to be driven by public policy requirements, this will be shown in the need category of the network project list.

 In the solutions phase, we hold a meeting for stakeholders to participate and discuss whether appropriate solutions have been considered for identified needs.
 Meeting notices and documentation can be found on the economic planning webpage.
-The projects making up the solutions we identified in the assessment have multiple need drivers such as load growth, generation changes, asset renewal, public policy, communications (Optical Ground Wire-OPGW) and economic benefits.
+The projects making up the solutions we identified in the assessment have multiple need drivers such as load growth, generation changes, asset renewal, public policy, communications (Optical Ground Wire, or OPGW) and economic benefits.
 The need driver for each project is shown in the need category of the network project list.

 ATC is involved in the assumptions and processes through which the MISO regional Public Policy studies are carried out.
 ATC also provides an updated list of projects to include in each MTEP, based on the recently completed ATC 10-Year Assessment.

 The stakeholder engagement process culminates in posting the assessment on the 10-Year Assessment website.

 The information on this website provides further foundation for continued public discussions on the transmission planning process, identified transmission needs and limitations, possible resolutions to those needs and coordination with other public infrastructure planning processes.